sbcs-informatics/sbcs-informatics.github.io/1_7_dealing_with_compressed_files.md

 tar -jxvf file.tar.bz   #for .tar.bz
 ```

 >*Notable is that a file may have any extension, it is actually just a part of the file name.
 However, using proper extensions is a way of letting the user know what kind of file it is.
-When you move, archive and unzip files etc., make sure that you keep correct extensions on your files, or maybe you wont remember how to open it next time.*
+When you move, archive and unzip files etc., make sure that you keep correct extensions on your files, or maybe you wont remember how to open them next time.*

 ![QMUL logo](./img/qmul_logo.png)